Car Insurance Without a Driver's License

 - You’ve had your driving privileges revoked but you still own a registered vehicle.

-How to get car insurance with no license
+How to get car insurance without a license

 You don’t actually need a license to get car insurance quotes in most states, so the shopping process is typically the same as with a driver’s license.